Mieczysław Młynarski

-Mieczysław Młynarski (born May 17, 1956 in Resko) is a retired Polish professional basketball player, and coach.
-At a height of 1.99 m (6'6 ") tall, and a weight of 91 kg (200 lbs.), he played at the small forward position, during his playing career.
+Mieczysław Młynarski (17 May 1956 – 20 June 2025) was a Polish professional basketball player and coach.
+At a height of 1.99 m (6'6 ") and a weight of 91 kg (200 lbs.), he played at the small forward position during his playing career.

-Playing career

 Club career

 Młynarski still holds the Polish Basketball League record, for the "most points scored in one game" (90 points scored, achieved in 1982, while playing with Górnik Wałbrzych, in a game against Pogoń Szczecin).
 He was a member of the FIBA European Selection team, in 1981.

-Polish national team
+National team career

 Młynarski was a regular member of the senior Polish national basketball team, for nine years (1975–1984).
 He played in all of Poland's games, during the Summer Olympic Games, in Moscow, 1980.
 He was the top scorer of both EuroBasket 1979 (26.6 points per game), and EuroBasket 1981 (23.1 points per game).

 Coaching career

-When Młynarski playing career, ended he decided to stay in basketball.
-After retirement from playing, he became a coach of the Polish club Górnik Wałbrzych' juniors team.
+When Młynarski's playing career ended, he decided to stay in basketball.
+After retirement from playing, he became a coach of the Polish club Górnik Wałbrzych's juniors team.
 In 2000, he won the Polish older juniors vice-championship (as the assistant coach) with Górnik.